Comal County Court Records

 Accessing Civil Court Records

-Civil and family case records are searchable through the Comal County Judicial Record Search page.
-For copies of documents maintained by the District Clerk, email the office with your request and the clerk will reply with the total cost.
-Payment can be made over the phone.
+Search civil and family case records through the Comal County Judicial Record Search page.
+To get copies of documents from the District Clerk, email the office with your request and the clerk will reply with the total cost—payment can be made over the phone.
 For County Court at Law civil records, contact the records department at (830) 221-1240, Option 1, or email ccalrecords@co.comal.tx.us.

 2026 District Clerk Civil Filing Fees